Last updated: 4 March 2021

 Contact tracing allows for testing, isolation and treatment if required.
 It is a key part of our COVID-19 elimination strategy.
 More information on how contact tracing works can be found at Contact tracing for COVID-19.

 An important part of contact tracing is remembering where you’ve been and who you’ve seen.
 You can use the NZ COVID Tracer ‘app’ that creates a digital diary, or the NZ COVID Tracer diary booklet to help.
-More information on keeping track of where you have been can be found at
+More information on keeping track of where you have been can be found on the Unite Against COVID-19 website.

 What to do if you or the person you care for tests positive for COVID-19

-It is recognised that this approach may present a challenge for the people you might usually care for and for their families, whānau and āiga.
-People’s individual circumstances will be a strong consideration in terms of any decision made by the Medical Officer of Health.
+It is recognised that this approach may be challenging for the people you might care for and for their families, whānau and āiga.
+People’s individual circumstances will be carefully considered in any decision made by the Medical Officer of Health.
 More information on testing positive and moving to a quarantine facility can be found at Receiving a positive COVID-19 test result.

 Face masks and coverings